sebiniemann/Mantella/CONTRIBUTING.md

 This guide will accompany you on your first contribution to Mantella, covering everything from setting up a development system to committing your changes.

-In case you are already done and only want to submit a pull request, go directly to **Committing your changes** (at the end of the document).
+In case you only want to submit a pull request, go directly to **Filing a pull request** (at the end of the document).

 **If you are in a hurry**, feel free to skip any part at your own account, but be aware that this might delay accepting your pull request (as someone needs to invest the time to finish it up :wink:), especially if the implementation is not yet working.

 Let us know what you are planning
 ---------------------------------

-If you found a bug in the source code, a mistake in any kind of documentation or you are missing some features within Mantella and want to implement/fix it yourself, please let us know in advance, so we can discuss how to implement the feature or handle the bug beforehand.
-This way, we can also give you early support and advices on your contribution.
+If you found a bug in the source code, a mistake in any kind of documentation or you are missing some features within Mantella and want to implement/fix it yourself, please let us know in advance, so we can discuss the implementation or handle the bug beforehand.
+This way, we can also give you early support and advices.

-To do this, simply add an issue to the [GitHub issue tracker](https://github.com/SebastianNiemann/Mantella/issues), describing what you plan to do and make clear whether you are already working on it.
+To do this, simply add an issue to the [GitHub issue tracker](https://github.com/SebastianNiemann/Mantella/issues), describing what you plan to do and make clear whether you are already working on it or not.
 You can also contact us directly on [Gitter](https://gitter.im/SebastianNiemann/Mantella) at any point of your contribution.

 In case you found a bug and want to fix it, please give us informations on what got wrong and how to reproduce it.